opencounter/accela-rest-ruby/README.md

 This gem provides access to the HTTP Accela API.
 The project's primary goal is to emulate the ActiveRecord API as far as it makes sense against the Accela API.

+**Versioning is not semantic** but instead reflects the supported version of Accela's Construct API.

 ## Models

 Creating a new instance: